Deestad/ToadKeep/README.md

 ## Features

-- **Copy and Paste with Toaditude**: ToadKeep lets you snag characters and paste them anywhere you want, making typing feel so last century.
+- **Copy and Paste with Toaditude**: ToadKeep lets you snag characters and paste them anywhere you want.

 - **Effortless Efficiency (Say That Three Times Fast)**: Say ta-ta to keyboard tantrums!
 ToadKeep whizzes in for a quick and hassle-free character input that's smoother than a buttered slide.